-Print out your copy of this Christmas scavenger hunt today and you’re minutes away from a fun family or classroom activity.
+Scavenger hunts are a quick and easy way to have fun with the kids this holiday season.
+Print out your copy of this colorful Christmas scavenger hunt and you’ll be minutes away from a fun family or classroom activity.

 What is the easiest party activity to do with kids during the holiday season?

 It’s definitely not minute-to-win-it games.
 While I admit those are a lot of fun, it takes some planning, coordination, and gathering supplies to do that.

 Bingo comes close, but you still have to get (and keep) kids’ attention during the game.
 That can definitely be a challenge.